-- ESMC<Class>Create() and ESMC<Class>Destroy(), for creating and destroying classes.
-The ESMC<Class>Create() method allocates memory for the class structure itself and for internal variables, and initializes variables where appropriate.
-It is always written as a C function that returns a derived type instance of the class. - ESMC<Class>Set() and ESMC<Class>Get(), for setting and retrieving a particular item or flag. - ESMC<Class>Add() and ESMC<Class>Remove() for manipulating items that can be appended or inserted into a list of like items within a class.
-For example, the ESMC_StateAdd() method adds another Field to the list of Fields contained in the State class. - ESMC<Class>Print(), for printing the contents of a class to standard out.
+- ESMC<Class>Create() and ESMC<Class>Destroy(), for creating and destroying objects of ESMF classes that require internal memory management (- called ESMF deep classes).
+The ESMC<Class>Create() method allocates memory for the object itself and for internal variables, and initializes variables where appropriate.
+It is always written as a function that returns a derived type instance of the class, i.e. an object. - ESMC<Class>Set() and ESMC<Class>Get(), for setting and retrieving a particular item or flag.
+In general, these methods are overloaded for all cases where the item can be manipulated as a name/value pair.
+If identifying the item requires more than a name, or if the class is of sufficient complexity that overloading in this way would result in an overwhelming number of options, we define specific ESMC<Class>Set<Something>() and ESMC<Class>Get<Something>() interfaces. - ESMC<Class>Add(), ESMC<Class>AddReplace(), ESMC<Class>Remove(), and ESMC<Class>Replace(), for manipulating objects of ESMF container classes such as ESMC_State and ESMC_FieldBundle.
+For example, the ESMC_FieldBundleAdd() method adds another Field to an existing FieldBundle object. - ESMC<Class>Print(), for printing the contents of an object to standard out.
 This method is mainly intended for debugging. - ESMC<Class>ReadRestart() and ESMC<Class>WriteRestart(), for saving the contents of a class and restoring it exactly.
 Read and write restart methods have not yet been implemented for most ESMF classes, so where necessary the user needs to write restart values themselves. - ESMC<Class>Validate(), for determining whether a class is internally consistent.
-For example, ESMC_FieldValidate() checks whether the Array and Grid associated with a Field are consistent.
+For example, ESMC_FieldValidate() validates the internal consistency of a Field object.